TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-eventual-consistency.md

 We can now formally start the process of snapshot creation by using a conditional write to create a new pending snapshot entry (conditional on entry not existing).
 Again, if the conditional write fails this must be a duplicate message, so we delete it and exit.

 We can finally start the real work by reading all log entries since the last snapshot.
 There is one more early out condition.
 It's possible that we have started processing a snapshot before any work on the previous snapshot has started.
-If we find an earlier unprocessed snapshot in the log the simplest way to handle it is to once again change the visibility timeout for this message and exit.
+If we find an earlier unprocessed snapshot in the log the simplest way to handle it is to clear the Active flag, change the visibility timeout for this message and exit.

 ## Checkpoints